This post may contain affiliate links.

 • Ground cinnamon – Gives a delicate spice to the cake.

 1. Put the sugar, sunflower oil and eggs into a large bowl.
-Whisk until combined.
+Whisk until combined, as per the full recipe below.

-4. Add the grated carrots, orange zest and coated raisins and stir well.
-Spoon into a well greased 18cm round tin.
+3. Add the grated carrots, orange zest and coated raisins and stir well.
+Spoon evenly into 2 well greased round tin.

 Storing